santi1s/Big-Data/Big-Data/Getting-Started/Support-Engineer-Training/PowerShell-for-Azure-Basics.md

 $_ is standing in for Get-Module, since we've already run Get-Module and have 'piped' the output to Where-Object to use.

+# Azure PowerShell

+PowerShell on your machine doesn't automatically come with Azure Functionality, though that's very important to us.

+Thankfully, Azure Modules are easy to install and update.
+1. Run PowerShell as Administrator
+2. Check your version of PS and make sure it is at least 5.1

+If it is not, go here: https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-4.4.0#requirements

+    $PsVersionTable.PSVersion

+3. Install

+    Install-Module -Name Az -AllowClobber

+Answer "Yes" or "Yes to All"

+If for some reason module autoloading is disabled, you may need to import the module using Import-Module -Name Az

+For every new session/script.
+(This sometimes happens with customers.)

+## Using Azure PowerShell

+If you every need to update the Az module, simply use

+    Update-Module -Name Az -AllowClobber

+Now that you have the modules installed you can use Azure PowerShell to interact with your subscription and various resources.

+First you'll need to sign in (to use your credentials against your own resources.)
+Then you'll need to select your subscription to confirm you are interacting with the correct subscription.

+Then you're free to interact with your subscription as you are allowed to.

+For example:

+    Connect-AzAccount

+This will set your context to a specific subscription/tenant.
+Important to run this to make sure you are interacting with the right environment.

+    Set-AzContext -Subscription "subscriptionID"

+Now that you've loaded the Azure PowerShell modules, connected to your account, and set your subscription you can interact with your Azure resources however you like!

+What commands are available for your resources?
+How can you know what's possible?

+Check the internet!

+1. Search the documentation for your Azure resource.
+2. On the left-hand menu go to 'Reference' and then 'PowerShell'

+There will be a list of all the possible PowerShell commands for your resource type.

+For example-- ADLS Gen 1: https://docs.microsoft.com/en-us/powershell/module/az.datalakestore/?view=azps-4.4.0

+Alternatively:

+1. Search the documentation for your Azure resource.
+2. In the search bar on the left-hand menu search "PowerShell"
+3. Any existing reference link for PowerShell will pop up, but any 'how to' or 'getting started' articles for PowerShell will also pop up for your reference.

+These often have lots of great examples.

+For example -- ADF Get Started with PowerShell: https://docs.microsoft.com/en-us/azure/data-factory/quickstart-create-data-factory-powershell

 # PowerShell Documentation
 https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7